Fair Document Valuation in LLM Summaries via Shapley Values: Numerical Results

 Table~\ref{tab:accuracy_efficiency} quantifies this fairness–efficiency trade-off.
 Panel A reports attribution accuracy relative to the exact Shapley baseline, together with normalized computation cost (where 1 corresponds to the cost of computing all 255 subsets).
 Panel B displays the corresponding results for Cluster Shapley across different clustering diameters $\epsilon$, listed from coarse to fine (high $\epsilon$ to low), highlighting how accuracy improves as computational investment increases.

 The results exhibit a clear pattern: simpler attribution rules incur negligible computational cost but suffer from substantial bias, whereas more accurate methods require greater computation.
 In Panel~A, equal attribution yields an MAPE exceeding 150\%, indicating a large deviation from fair allocation, while relevance-weighted attribution achieves a lower but still significant 31.93\%.
-By contrast, even a very coarse Cluster Shapley with $\epsilon = 0.70$ achieves a smaller MAPE of 26.49\% at an extremely low cost---only 0.02 times that of the exact Shapley (roughly 3.5 out of 255 subset evaluations).
-Panel~B further illustrates the fairness--efficiency trade-off within Cluster Shapley: as $\epsilon$ decreases, computational cost increases while accuracy improves.
+By contrast, even a very coarse Cluster Shapley with $\epsilon = 0.70$ achieves a smaller MAPE of 26.49\% at an extremely low cost, only 0.02 times that of the exact Shapley (about five of the 255 subset evaluations).
+Panel~B further illustrates the fairness--efficiency trade-off within Cluster Shapley: as $\epsilon$ decreases, computational cost increases while accuracy improves overall, though not strictly monotonically (e.g., $\epsilon=0.40$ is marginally worse than $\epsilon=0.50$), reflecting the stochasticity of LLM-based evaluation.
 For instance, with $\epsilon = 0.20$, Cluster Shapley achieves an MAPE of 11.85\% at 0.60 times the computational cost of the exact Shapley.
 These findings quantify a tangible ``cost of fairness'': achieving fair value attribution demands meaningful, though not prohibitive, computation.

 For platform decision-makers, these results provide actionable guidance.
 When computational budgets are tight, the framework helps quantify how much fairness must be traded off for efficiency.
 Conversely, when fairness toward content contributors is a design priority, the same analysis clarifies the computational investment required.
 Although our experiments rely on limited or synthetic query data, the observed bias is likely heterogeneous across query types; once real user-level query distributions become available, the same framework can readily quantify this heterogeneity at scale.